-3-1 REPORTING REQUIREMENTS FOR INSURANCE CARRIERS AND EMPLOYERS

-- (A) The Division designates the National Council on Compensation Insurance, Inc. (NCCI) as its agent to receive, process, and make available to the Division, all the required notices.
-Insurance carriers shall transmit this data and all other data elements in the electronic format as directed by the Division through NCCI. - (B) Every insurance carrier shall advise the Division, by filing with NCCI, notice of the issuance or renewal of insurance coverage within thirty (30) calendar days of the effective date of coverage.
-The insurance carrier shall ensure that every policy reported to NCCI includes the correct federal employer identification number ("FEIN") or other taxpayer identification number(s) for each covered employer, employer's business operation, client company, and/or employing entity. - (C) Every insurance carrier shall advise the Division, by filing with NCCI, final notice of the cancellation of insurance coverage no later than thirty (30) calendar days after coverage is actually canceled.
-This subsection does not pertain to the preliminary notice of cancellation referenced in §8-44-110. - (D) Every employer shall provide on request to its insurance carrier all FEINs or other taxpayer identification number(s) for all the employer's business operations, client companies, and/or any other similar employing entities, in Colorado to which the insurance applies.
-All changes in FEIN or other taxpayer identification numbers shall be reported immediately to the insurance carrier.
-The insurance carrier shall report all changes in FEINs and taxpayer identification numbers to NCCI within thirty (30) calendar days of receipt. - (E) Every insurance carrier shall provide to the division all certificates of insurance requested by the division, unless the insurer denies coverage for the requested employer, employer's business operation, client company, and/or employing entity.
-Certificates issued to the division shall contain, at a minimum, the employer's name, employer's address, employer's FEIN or other taxpayer identification number, insurer's name, insurer's address, policy number, and effective dates of the policy.
-The insurer shall provide such certificate(s) or notify the division of the denial of coverage within five (5) days of the request. - (F) For purposes of the performance of the Director's responsibilities under §8-43-409, the prehearing conference and any hearing that the Director may determine necessary may be conducted by any competent person appointed by the Director or by any other person designated by the Director.
+- 3-1 REPORTING REQUIREMENTS FOR INSURANCE CARRIERS AND EMPLOYERS - (A) The Division designates the National Council on Compensation Insurance, Inc. (NCCI) as its agent to receive, process, and make available to the Division, all the required notices.
+Insurance carriers shall transmit this data and all other data elements in the electronic format as directed by the Division through NCCI. - (B) Every insurance carrier shall advise the Division, by filing with NCCI, notice of the issuance or renewal of insurance coverage within thirty (30) calendar days of the effective date of coverage. - (C) Every insurance carrier shall advise the Division, by filing with NCCI, final notice of the cancellation of insurance coverage no later than thirty (30) calendar days after coverage is actually canceled.
+This subsection does not pertain to the preliminary notice of cancellation referenced in §8-44-110, C.R.S. - (D) Every employer shall provide on request to its insurance carrier all federal employer identification number(s) ("FEINS") or other taxpayer identification number(s) for all the employer's business operations, client companies, and/or any other similar employing entities, in Colorado to which the insurance applies.
+All changes in FEIN or other taxpayer I.D. numbers shall be reported immediately to the insurance carrier.
+The insurance carrier shall report all changes in FEINS and taxpayer I.D. numbers to NCCI within thirty (30) calendar days of receipt. - (E) For purposes of the performance of the Director's responsibilities under §8-43-409, the prehearing conference and any hearing that the Director may determine necessary as referenced in §8-43-409(1), may be conducted, as determined by the Director, by any competent person appointed by the Director under § 8-43-208 or § 8-47-101 or by such other person as the Director may designate.